• Gear guides

 The same amount of thought goes into choosing footwear but how much time goes into choosing the correct sock?
 Socks play an vital role in keeping your feet dry, warm, and comfortable; they are both base layer and insulation for your feet.

-walking socks
+guide to walking socks

 Photo credit: Bridgedale